jrroosevelt/VS2PCG/CardClarifications.md

 So at the point it is dazed, it is removed from the combat and Devil-Slayer isn't able to "follow-through" with the attack.

+# Diamondback
+^CardNumber: ^DHK-042

+*Set: Defenders of Hell's Kitchen*

+**Throwing Knives** causes Diamondback to strike each front row enemy character separately using her full ATK against each one.

+^(Source: Rule insert)

 # [Dimitri](http://vs.tcgbrowser.com/images/cards/big/MCU7-011.jpg)
 ^CardNumber: ^MCU7-011